History of special relativity: Experiments by Fizeau and Sagnac

 As was explained above, already in 1895 Lorentz succeeded in deriving Fresnel's dragging coefficient (to first order of v/c) and the Fizeau experiment by using the electromagnetic theory and the concept of local time.
 After first attempts by Jakob Laub (1907) to create a relativistic "optics of moving bodies", it was Max von Laue (1907) who derived the coefficient for terms of all orders by using the colinear case of the relativistic velocity addition law.
 In addition, Laue's calculation was much simpler than the complicated methods used by Lorentz.

-In 1911 Laue also discussed a situation where on a platform a beam of light is split and the two beams are made to follow a trajectory in opposite directions.
+In 1911 von Laue also discussed a situation where on a platform a beam of light is split and the two beams are made to follow the same trajectory in opposite directions.
 On return to the point of entry the light is allowed to exit the platform in such a way that an interference pattern is obtained.
 Laue calculated a displacement of the interference pattern if the platform is in rotation – because the speed of light is independent of the velocity of the source, so one beam has covered less distance than the other beam.
 An experiment of this kind was performed by Georges Sagnac in 1913, who actually measured a displacement of the interference pattern (Sagnac effect).
 While Sagnac himself concluded that his theory confirmed the theory of an aether at rest, Laue's earlier calculation showed that it is compatible with special relativity as well because in both theories the speed of light is independent of the velocity of the source.
 This effect can be understood as the electromagnetic counterpart of the mechanics of rotation, for example in analogy to a Foucault pendulum.
 Already in 1909–11, Franz Harress (1912) performed an experiment which can be considered as a synthesis of the experiments of Fizeau and Sagnac.
 He tried to measure the dragging coefficient within glass.
 Contrary to Fizeau he used a rotating device so he found the same effect as Sagnac.
-While Harress himself misunderstood the meaning of the result, it was shown by Laue that the theoretical explanation of Harress' experiment is in accordance with the Sagnac effect.
+While Harress himself misunderstood the meaning of the result, it was shown by von Laue that the theoretical explanation of Harress' experiment is in accordance with the Sagnac effect.
 Eventually, the Michelson–Gale–Pearson experiment (1925, a variation of the Sagnac experiment) indicated the angular velocity of the Earth itself in accordance with special relativity and a resting aether.